About me

 Research Experience

-1. '*' denotes equal contribution
+1. '*' denotes co-first author

 1. SequentialBreak: Large Language Models Can be Fooled by Embedding Jailbreak Prompts into Sequential Prompt Chains (2024-2025)